-- \bullet $\;$ To ensure that the academic, physical and emotional needs of all pupils are met - \bullet $\,$ To raise the aspirations and expectations of all pupils including those with SEND - To provide equal opportunities for all
+- · To ensure that the academic, physical and emotional needs of all pupils are met - To raise the aspirations and expectations of all pupils including those with SEND - To provide equal opportunities for all

-Staff members seek to identify the needs of pupils with SEN as early as possible.
+Staff members seek to identify the needs of pupils with SEND as early as possible.
 This is most effectively done by gathering information from parents, education, health and care services and early year's settings prior to the child's entry into the school.

-We closely monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEN by their teachers will help to ensure that they are able to reach their full potential.
+We closely manitor the progress of all pupils in order to aid the identification of pupils with SEND.
+Continuous manitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential.

-We make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
-This is co-ordinated by SENCO and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and that all pupils' needs are catered for.
+We make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
+This is co-ordinated by SENCo and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and that all pupils' needs are catered for.

 We work with parents to gain a better understanding of their child's needs and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEN procedures and practices and providing regular feedback on their child's progress.
+This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress.

 We work with and in support of outside agencies when the pupils' needs cannot be met by the school alone.
-These include: Learning Support Service: Behaviour Support Service; Autism Outreach Team; Visual Impairment team; Hearing Impairment Team; Educational Psychologist;
+These include Learning Support Service, Educational Psychologist;

-Speech and Language Therapy; Physical Impairment and Medical Inclusion Service; Physiotherapy; Occupational Therapy; School Health Advisor; Child and Adolescent Mental Health Service.
-In addition the school will involve external agencies as appropriate including health and social services, community and voluntary organisations for advice on meeting the needs of pupils with SEN and in further supporting their families.
+Speech and Language Therapy; CIPS Team; Physiotherapy; Occupational Therapy; School Health Advisor; Child and Adolescent Mental Health Service.
+In addition, the school will involve external agencies as appropriate including health and social services, community and voluntary organisations for advice on meeting the needs of pupils with SEND and in further supporting their families.